Taika Waititi: Early life

-Taika David Cohen was born on 16 August 1975 in Raukokore in the Bay of Plenty region of New Zealand's North Island, and grew up on both the East Coast and in the Aro Valley of Wellington.
-His father was an artist of Te Whānau-ā-Apanui descent, whilst his mother, Robin Cohen, was a schoolteacher.
-Waititi stated that his mother's family were Russian Jews, while his father's side was "Māori and a little bit of French Canadian".
-Waititi describes himself as a "Polynesian Jew".
-He was raised more connected to his Māori roots, in a household where Judaism was not "actively practis[ed]".
-The politician Kiri Allan is his cousin.
+Taika David Cohen was born on 16 August 1975 in Wellington, and grew up in Wellington's Aro Valley suburb and Raukokore, a small town in the Bay of Plenty.

+His father was an artist of Te Whānau-ā-Apanui descent, while his mother, Robin Cohen, was a schoolteacher of multiple ethnicities.
+His mother's paternal grandfather was a Russian Jew whose family came from Novozybkov, Russia.
+Waititi stated that his mother's family were Russian Jewish, Irish, and other European ethnicities, while his father's side was "Māori and a little bit of French Canadian".
+His paternal grandfather, also named Taika, served as a Māori Battalion soldier during World War II.

+Identifying as both Māori and Jewish, Waititi describes himself as a "Polynesian Jew".
+He was raised more connected to his Māori roots, in a household where Judaism was not actively practised and identifies as an atheist who "puts more stock in indigenous beliefs."

-Waititi's parents split up when he was around five, and he was raised primarily by his mother.
+Waititi's parents divorced when he was around five, and he was raised primarily by his mother.
 He attended Onslow College, then studied theatre at Victoria University of Wellington where he graduated with a Bachelor of Arts in 1997.

+Although his surname is legally Cohen, Waititi has been known primarily by his father's surname for most of his life.
 He originally used his mother's surname, Cohen, for his work in film and writing, and his father's, Waititi, for visual arts endeavours.
 Following the success of his first short film, he continued to use Waititi professionally.